Panzerschrek/U-00DC-Sprache/source/docs/en/build_system.rst

 A package may have other dependent packages.
 Such packages may be sub-packages of current package (located within a directory) or global versioned packages (or their sub-packages).

-If a package build targets depend on build targets from other packages, these packages should be listed in list of dependent packages.
+If build targets of a package depend on build targets from other packages, these packages should be listed in list of dependent packages.

-There are following kids of package dependencies:
+There are following kinds of package dependencies:

 * Target system dependency - default mode, which means, a package should be built for target system and its build targets may be used as dependencies of current package build targets
-* Host system dependency - a package should be build for host system.
+* Host system dependency - a package should be buily for host system.
 Its executable build targets may be used as commands for custom build steps.
 * Both - combined target and host system dependency